purpleteam-labs/purpleteam-logger/README.md

   * Bespoke format the messages with a function (`prodFormatter`) that utilises [`winston.format.printf`]() to format the printed message as `timestamp` `level` `message` (`message` includes any tags from the `tagger`)
 * If `NODE_ENV` is `development`
   * `format.simple` instead of including a timestamp

+and finally a `winston.transport.console` transport is added to the `transports` array property of the options object used to create the logger.
+This could be made more extensible.

 ### Use the logger